gonzalober/cv/README.md

 ## Education

 - 2020 Makers Academy Software Development Bootcamp.
+I worked on different full stack projects with emphasis on Javascript, Ruby, TDD, integration tests, pair programming and CI/CD with Travis.
+Some of the projects I worked on were:
+- CatchMe app: a web application that allows you to race with your friends remotely.
+The backend is done with Node.js, frontend with React, they communicate with a graphql API, database with PostgreSQL and to get the coordinates it uses the web navigator geolocation API(Javascript).
+Frontend repo [here](https://github.com/gonzalober/catchme-web), backend repo [here](https://github.com/kiriarf/catchme-server).
+- Acebook App: a web application where the user can post public messages where its friends can see and comment and/or like on their messages.
+The backend is built in Ruby on Rails, frontend with React Native, API interface ActiveRecord, database with PostgreSQL.
+Frontend repo [here](https://github.com/charlie-galb/acebook-team-lifesavers-frontend), backend repo [here](https://github.com/gonzalober/acebook-team-life-savers).
 - CFA Level 1 (2019): Chartered Financial Analyst.
 - 2015 - 2016 MSc Finance [Exchange Programme] European Business School, London.
 - 2014 - 2015 MSc Finance CEMA University, Buenos Aires.